gmcastil/oddball/README.md

 to generate 64KB .coe files filled with NOP instructions, and then hand placing instructions and data.
 Inefficient and error prone to say the least.
 As the number of addressing modes I implemented began to increase, it became apparent that there was an obviously better way.
+So naturally, I realized I should just write my own assembler.

 ## Notes